- Send to friend

 Vitamin Diagnostics offers a test for the related compound called kryptopyrrol only.
 Recently, they began to offer a test for the hydroxy-hemopyrrolin-2-one (HPL) compound.
 When filling out the requisition, the practitioner can now select HPL in addition to kryptopyrrol.
 The HPL test results in a much higher yield.*

 Dr. Klinghardt finds that in order to get the best possible insight into the patients condition, it is best to avoid all supplements, especially those containing zinc, biotin, and vitamin B6, for 5-7 days before the urine sample is collected.
-He suggests that patients use a 24-hour urine collection as opposed to first morning urine as the release of HPL complex into urine is not consistent and might be missed in a single urine collection.
+He suggests that patients use a random urine collection as opposed to first morning urine as the release of HPL complex into urine is not consistent and might be missed in a single urine collection.
 The sample should be shielded from light.
-500mg ascorbic acid should be added to each liter of urine as a preservative.
+500mg ascorbic acid should be added to each liter of urine as a preservative.*

 To further maximize the benefit of testing for the condition, it is best for the patient to be under stress at the time the test is being performed as HPL excretion is known to increase during times of stress.*